 The German effort was aided by the German naval radio intercept and decryption branch, the B-Dienst, which was able to report the target convoy’s evasive move to the south.

-On 9 May, at the southern end of ‘Rhein’, U-359 located the HX.237 convoy of 46 ships supported by Lieutenant Commander E. H. Chavasse’s Canadian Escort Group C2 (destroyer Broadway, frigate Lagan, corvettes Chambly, Drumheller, Morden and Primrose, and rescue tug Vizalma).
+On 9 May, at the southern end of 'Rhein', U-359 located the HX.237 convoy of 46 ships supported by Lieutenant Commander E. H. Chavasse’s Canadian Escort Group C2 (the destroyer Broadway, the frigate Lagan, the corvettes Chambly, Drumheller, Morden and Primrose, and the rescue tug Vizalma).
 But the U-boat was immediately located by HF/DF while trying to report, and was compelled to dive.

 A patrol line formed in front of the convoy was broken after a Fairey Swordfish anti-submarine aeroplane from the escort carrier Biter (part of the Captain E. M. C. Abel-Smith’s 5th Support Group otherwise comprising the destroyers Inglefield, Obdurate, Opportune and Pathfinder), which had reinforced the Escort Group C2, arrived overhead and forced U-454, which was barring the way, to dive.

 U-403 re-established contact on 10 May when shadowing the rescue tug, which has straggled.
 The U-boat was able to drive off a Swordfish with cannon fire, but was forced to dive by the approach of one of the 5th Support Group’s three destroyers.